July 28, 2016

-The associate in fashion merchandising degree online at SNHU is exactly what Kerry Fegan needed to jump-start her career.
+The associate in fashion merchandising degree is exactly what Kerry Fegan needed to jump-start her career.
 "After working at Macy's part time for some extra holiday money, I knew that I really liked retail. ...
 Not so much the selling, but the planning, merchandising and marketing aspects," Fegan said.

 What began as a temporary, seasonal position soon became permanent and full-time.
-This was invaluable on-the-job training - in fact, Monster.com recommends this as a worthwhile way to prove your motivation and competency to an employer - but she knew that if she wanted to continue to rise within the company, she'd need to further her education.
+This was invaluable on-the-job training.
+In fact, Monster.com recommends this as a worthwhile way to prove your motivation and competency to an employer but she knew that if she wanted to continue to rise within the company, she'd need to further her education.
 Her boss suggested a fashion merchandising degree from an accredited college.

-In the online Bachelor of Science in Fashion Merchandising Management program, you'll develop a timeless sense of style and gain a firm grasp of business strategy.
+You'll develop a timeless sense of style and gain a firm grasp of business strategy.
 You'll study fashion marketing, color and textile theory, consumer behavior and retail operations, planning and management.
 You'll learn how to identify what styles will sell and how to present visual cues that prompt consumers to engage and buy.

 Armed with this impressive range of fashion merchandising expertise, you are ready to take on the Madison Avenues and Main Streets of the world.

-The program also allows you to study from all corners of the world.
-SNHU student Raquel Hunter lives in Italy with her husband, an airman with the United States Air Force.
+Online student Raquel Hunter lives in Italy with her husband, an airman with the United States Air Force.
 "It has always been a dream of mine to work beside some of the top designers in the world and maybe even to become one myself one day.
 While teaching myself the basics of sewing and tailoring, I decided I wanted to learn the business side of fashion, as well," said Hunter.

 What is fashion merchandising on a day-to-day basis?
 With an AS or BS degree in hand, you can expect to qualify for most management-level jobs in the retail industry.
 The more advanced your degree, the greater the probability that you'll advance quickly or enter an organization at a higher level.